konradsic/weatherly/docs/source/installing.rst

     python3 -m pip install weatherly

-After successful installation you can move on to the :doc:`quickstart` section
+After successful installation you can move on to the :doc:`quickstart` section or check out the :doc:`weatherly`.